 Dealing with snow and freezing rain as it falls is difficult enough; living with all the hazards and traffic-related problems afterward can be a real headache.
 Keep these tips in mind to help you through the trouble.

 - Listen up.
 Know what winter storm warnings mean and familiarize yourself with the four types of severe winter weather alerts in Canada.
-The better you understand what sort of issue you’re facing, the better you can protect yourself and your property with the right precautions.
+The better you understand what sort of issue you’re facing, the better you can protect yourself, your property, and your business with the right precautions.

 - Put your plan in place.
 Make sure you have a loss prevention plan in place that safeguards your business from exposures such as extreme weather conditions, as well as other risks like fire and theft.

-- Create a contact list.
-Your emergency contact list is a crucial tool in the wake of a disaster.
+- Create an emergency contact list.
+Having an emergency contact list is crucial in the wake of a disaster.
 Be sure to include things like insurance information, water and utilities contacts, and family contacts.
+Our downloadable template will help you create the reference your business needs.

-- Keep a kit in your car.
-Have a roadside emergency kit in your car, as well as a full-sized shovel.
-These things can be lifesavers if you find yourself stranded on a highway in the middle of nowhere.
+- Keep a kit of necessities in your car and in any company cars.
+Roadside emergency kits in your personal or company car can be a lifesaver if you or an employee find yourself stranded on a highway in the middle of nowhere.
+You can find a detailed list of what to include in it here.

-- Take care of slip and fall hazards.
-Minimize slip and fall incidents on your property – these are leading causes of claims in Canada and can result in legal problems for your business.
+- Minimize slip and fall incidents on your property – these are leading causes of claims in Canada and can result in legal problems for your business.
 Fortunately, we have a template to help you with reporting this sort of incident.

-- Store vehicles properly.
+- Make sure that you store your vehicles properly.
 Winter weather means it’s time to put away your recreational vehicles (RVs) for the season.
 With proper storage and maintenance, you can avoid costly repair bills resulting from weather damage.

 Having a plan in place can save you time and money when severe weather strikes.